NiklasBeierl/nosyms/README.md

 This project uses [poetry](https://python-poetry.org/docs/) to manage its python dependencies.
 The most convenient way to get started probably is using `pip3 install --user poetry` to install poetry "globally" and then running `poetry install` after `cd`ing into this projects folder.
 You can then use `poetry shell` to `activate` the `venv` poetry created and manages for this project.
 Wanna get out?
 Just run `deactivate` like in any old `venv`. :)

+You can have volatility3 and matplotlib added to the venv by respectively appending `-E vol` or `-E plotting` to `poetry install`.

 ## Using CUDA (recommended)
 If you want to run computations on a GPU, you need to install the cuda version of dgl.
 See how to choose ad install the cuda version correctly [here](https://www.dgl.ai/pages/start.html).
-The easyiest way is to `peotry shell` into your venv after it was created with `poetry install` and then `pip install dgl-cudaXX.X  the cuda version of dgl.
+The easyiest way is to `peotry shell` into your venv after it was created with `poetry install` and then `pip install dgl-cudaXX.X`  the cuda version of dgl.

 # Volatility3 Plugins
 ## `pointer_scan.HighmemPointerScan`